Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: RESULTS

 The results of prospective SMS FSE acceleration agree with the findings with retrospective acceleration.
 As presented in Fig.~\ref{fig:simens_MB3R3}, at MB3R3 and MB4R2 acceleration, RO-GRAPPA and SPSG had similar results, both exhibiting heavy noise amplification.
 L1-wavelet SENSE and ROCK showed considerable aliasing artifacts.

 Directly applying the fastMRI trained VarNet resulted in excessive aliasing artifacts in prospectively SMS-accelerated data (not shown in Fig.~\ref{fig:simens_MB3R3}, available in the supplementary materials as "VarNet-Plain").
 This issue likely arises because, during training, the calibration signal and SMS data had consistent image phases.
 However, in real-world SMS-accelerated data, the phases of the calibration signal and the SMS data are rarely perfectly aligned, leading to poor generalization of VarNet.
 As a workaround, we used the reconstruction results of RO-GRAPPA as calibration for VarNet, enabling it to perform reconstruction with reasonable results.
 Still, such improved VarNet suffered from residual artifacts and blurring on small structures as revealed by the enlarged views in Fig.~\ref{fig:simens_MB3R3}.
 In contrast, our method produced high-quality results that closely resembled the reference structure.
 This was achieved without any modifications to the fastMRI trained model or inference procedure.

+The assessments by two radiologists are summarized in Table \ref{tab:qualitative_blind}.
+Across both MB3R3 and MB4R2 settings, ROGER consistently achieved the highest scores among all compared methods across all categories, including tissue contrast, sharpness, SNR, artifact reduction, and overall image quality.